AcronixBot/db-tools/README.md

 ## TODOS

 - [ ] DatabaseRestore Command
-- [ ] DatabaseCompare Command
-- [ ] Rewort the CLI file and create a better command handler
+- [ ] Rework the CLI file and create a better command handler

 ## Contribute

-If you want to contribute something i am open for it
+If you want to contribute something, i am open for it